nvs/gem/docs/issue-labels.md

   facing impact.
 - `Question`: An inquiry regarding the project.
 - `Discussion`: A fairly broad category, used for talking about a generalized, less focused concept or topic.
+Note that Multiple related discusions tend to be organized with a `Milestone`.

 ## Status